 3. Credit for prior learning

-Credit for prior learning (CPL) ensures you are provided with the opportunity to use relevant postsecondary credits from recognized and accredited institutions and/or relevant life and learning experience toward comparable courses in your Georgian College program.
+Credit for prior learning (CPL) provides an opportunity for you to use relevant postsecondary credits from recognized and accredited institutions and/or relevant work, life and learning experience toward comparable courses in your Georgian College program.

-CPL includes assessment of advanced standing, articulation and transfer agreements, transfer credits and prior learning assessment recognition (PLAR).
-Courses and experiences are evaluated fairly and equitably.
-Our regulations apply the general principles of the Ontario Council on Articulation and Transfer (ONCAT).
-Not all courses in your program are eligible for PLAR exemption.
-Check the program outline for eligibility.
+CPL includes assessment of advanced standing, articulation, transfer pathway agreements, transfer credits and prior learning assessment recognition (PLAR).
+Courses and experiences are evaluated fairly and equitably, and assessments will determine whether a particular course is or is not eligible for exemption.
+Our regulations adhere to the general principles of the Ontario Council on Articulation and Transfer (ONCAT).

-The result of a transfer credit evaluation or PLAR assessment is final, but you can appeal the decision based on unacceptable conditions such as bias, whimsy, mechanical error, or an evaluation/assessment that is inconsistent with those assigned to other students (Section 9.1 Circumstances for appeal).
+The result of a transfer credit evaluation or PLAR assessment is final, but you can appeal the decision based on unacceptable conditions outlined in Section 9.1 Circumstances for appeal.

 3.1 Transfer credit/course exemptions

 Transfer credit exemptions are granted on an individual basis and are evaluated and approved by faculty.
-If you receive a block of transfer credits, you cannot use them for additional transfer credit in a second credential.
+Transfer credits cannot be used for additional transfer credit towards a second credential.
 Unless otherwise noted, you must follow the transfer credit exemption petition process to be considered for all exemptions (Section 3.1.8 Transfer credit petition process).

 3.1.1 Credit currency limitations